manojkumarpangi/TextUtils-React/README.md

 # TextUtils React
  TextUtils is a utility which can be used to manipulate the text and use it

-It can be accessed and viewed here https://ninja1o1.github.io/TextUtils-React/
+You can preview the app here:
+https://ninja1o1.github.io/TextUtils-React/